Pedestrian Pushbutton Accessibility Requirements

 - Built-in sensor for non-contact actuation

-Previously, pedestrian pushbuttons with all accessibility features had larger power requirements and needed larger solar crosswalk systems in order to operate sustainably.
-Innovations to the energy efficiency of these pushbuttons now allow for a smaller solar system to sustainably power them—providing fully ADA-accessible crosswalks at a lower overall system cost than before.
+Previously, pedestrian push buttons with all accessibility features had larger power requirements and needed larger solar crosswalk systems to operate sustainably.
+Innovations to the energy efficiency of these pushbuttons now allow for a smaller solar system to power them sustainably—providing fully ADA-accessible crosswalks at a lower overall system cost than before.

 Explore the matrix below to see which pushbuttons are available for Carmanah’s solar system sizes.